Himanshu-BI1801/SQL_Retail_Sales_Project/README.md

 Group BY rsp.category ,rsp.gender
 Order BY 1
 '''
---Q.8.
-Write a SQL query to calculate the average sale for each month.
-Find out best selling month in each year:
+--Q.8. **Write a SQL query to calculate the average sale for each month.
+Find out best selling month in each year**:

 '''sql
 Select * FROM
 (